Richard Halliwell (game designer): Early games

-As teenagers living in Lincoln, England in the 1970s, Richard Halliwell and his school friend Rick Priestley liked to play tabletop miniatures wargames.
+As teenagers living in Lincoln, England in the 1970s, Richard Halliwell and his school friend Rick Priestley liked to play tabletop miniature wargames.
 In 1979, while still in school, they decided to create a set of rules for a fantasy miniatures wargame they called Reaper.
 Halliwell and Priestley found a small company, Tabletop Games, that was willing to publish their small booklet but had no sales outlet.
 They contacted Bryan Ansell of Asgard Miniatures in Nottingham; he put them in touch with the Nottingham Model Soldier Shop, who agreed to sell Reaper.

 With one rulebook for sale, Halliwell and Priestley collaborated on a second effort, a science fiction miniatures wargame titled Combat 3000, also published by Tabletop, that used 15mm/25mm "space marine" miniatures from Asgard.

 About this time, Bryan Ansell, with financial backing from Games Workshop, left Asgard Miniatures to form Citadel Miniatures in Newark.
 Halliwell got a job there, but found that he also liked to travel abroad frequently, and soon stepped back from fulltime employment, preferring to do odd jobs and freelance work for Citadel, usually as a mould maker.
 During this time, he and Ansell collaborated on the rules for a science fiction wargame called Imperial Commander that featured a titanic struggle between two vast forces.
 It was again published by Tabletop Games.

 Warhammer

 By 1982, Bryan Ansell wanted to create a set of rules for miniatures wargames that would drive sales of Citadel's miniatures.
 Halliwell, as a freelance employee, had plenty of time on his hands, and was given the task of writing the rules.
 He came up with the idea of an overarching fantasy campaign set on a continent called Lustria.
 Like his previous game, Imperial Commander, this would feature a never-ending war between titanic forces.
-Once Halliwell was finished with the rules, Rick Priestley and Tony Ackland developed the product, and it was released by sister company Games Workshop in 1983 as Warhammer.
+Once Halliwell was finished with the rules, Rick Priestley and Tony Ackland developed the product, and it was released by sister company Games Workshop in 1983 as Warhammer The Mass Combat Fantasy Role-Playing Game.
 On the development process, Priestley said, "It was actually my colleague Richard Halliwell who was originally commissioned to write it.
 I developed it with him, because we often worked on things together".
 Mechanics of the game were derived from their earlier game Reaper.

-Halliwell was on the development team of the second edition of Warhammer in 1984, as well as Warhammer Fantasy Roleplay in 1986, and the third edition of Warhammer in 1987.
-Halliwell and Priestley also collaborated to produce Ravening Hordes: The Official Warhammer Battle Army Lists in 1987.
+Halliwell was on the development team of the second edition of Warhammer Fantasy Battle in 1984, as well as Warhammer Fantasy Roleplay in 1986, and the third edition of Warhammer in 1987.
+Halliwell and Ansell, with Priestley as editor, wrote Ravening Hordes: The Official Warhammer Battle Army Lists in 1987.